cesbo/help/en/astra/monitoring/Error-log.md

 ??? question "CC-Error"

-    CC error, incremented by 1 with each packet counter failure.
-    MPEG-TS stream is divided into packets.
+    CC error, incremented by 1 with each packet counter failure MPEG-TS stream is divided into packets.
 Each packet has a number with a value in the range 0-15.
-The counter value increases with each burst and resets to 0 after 15 bursts.
+The counter value increases with each burst and resets to 0 after 15 bursts
-    The CC error counter increases by 1 for each lost packet.
+    The CC error counter increases by 1 for each lost packet

     Possible reasons:

     - Loss of data when receiving UDP/RTP.
 On Linux, you can check with the `netstat -su` command.
 If the value of `packet receive errors` increases, you need to check the network connection buffer settings.
-If possible, run diagnostics on the transmitting server.
+If possible, run diagnostics on the transmitting server

     - **Weak DVB signal or errors in the signal**.
-It is necessary to check the signal level and reception errors: `astra –femon -a ADAPTER`.
+It is necessary to check the signal level and reception errors: `astra –femon -a ADAPTER`

     - **Duplication of the stream during transmission over UDP**.
-Multiple streams have the same multicast group and port number.
+Multiple streams have the same multicast group and port number

 ??? question "Channel has no active inputs"

-    DAn error occurs if the channel does not have available sources to switch.
+    DAn error occurs if the channel does not have available sources to switch

     In the channel settings, you can specify multiple sources (inputs) for redundancy.
-The sources work in order, in case of failure of the first source, it switches to the second and so on.
+The sources work in order, in case of failure of the first source, it switches to the second and so on

-    An error occurs if the channel does not have healthy available sources to switch to.
+    An error occurs if the channel does not have healthy available sources to switch to

     The cause of the source failure can be identified from other log messages, as it is the result of an earlier error.
-You can also check the incoming stream using the stream analyzer: `astra--analyze ADDRESS`.
+You can also check the incoming stream using the stream analyzer: `astra--analyze ADDRESS`

 ??? question "ECM Not Found"

     The key to decrypt the stream was not found.
 Possible reason:

-    - No subscription or subscription has expired.
+    - No subscription or subscription has expired
+    -
     - Invalid package ID for key packages.
 When a channel is started, the package ID (PID) is displayed in the `Select ECM pid:* message`.
-The package ID can be manually selected using the `ecm_pid` or `cas_data` options.
+The package ID can be manually selected using the `ecm_pid` or `cas_data` options
     `cm_pid` - Sets the package ID.
-Available identifiers are displayed in the log (`Skip ECM pid:*` messages).
-    `cas_data` - depends on the conditional access system.
+Available identifiers are displayed in the log (`Skip ECM pid:*` messages) `cas_data` - depends on the conditional access system
-    - Limiting the number of requests to the CA server or access card.
+    - Limiting the number of requests to the CA server or access card

 ??? question "Both keys changed"

     Violation of the sequence of decryption keys.
 Usually appears after the `ECM Not Found` message.
-    The keys for decrypting the stream are transmitted in pairs: current and next.
+    The keys for decrypting the stream are transmitted in pairs: current and next

-    After changing the encryption key to the next one, a new pair comes.
+    After changing the encryption key to the next one, a new pair comes

     Example:
     ```
     1111110022222200:33333300444444005555550066666600: